ejrh/hex/src/COMBAT.md

   - `is_viable` - Is it possible to make this move?
   - `expected_value` - What is the expected value of making this move?  (in approximately units of damage to the target)
+  - `repeats` - How many times does the move get made?
   - `generate` - Generate a move using this move type
   - `apply` - Apply a move generating using this move type